jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 2/Flame Drake.md

 RacialMods:
 Languages: Draconic
 SQ: speed surge
+SpecialAbilities:
+  Fireball Breath (Su): >
-SpecialAbilities: Fireball Breath (Su) A flame drake can, as a standard action, breathe a ball of flame that explodes like a fireball.
+    A flame drake can, as a standard action, breathe a ball of flame that explodes like a fireball.
 This attack has a range of 180 feet and deals 5d6 points of fire damage (DC 16 Reflex half) to all creatures within a 20-foot-radius spread.
 Once a flame drake has used its fireball breath, it cannot do so again for 1d6 rounds.
 The save DC is Constitution-based.
+  Speed Surge (Ex): >
-Speed Surge (Ex) Three times per day as a swift action, a flame drake may draw on its draconic heritage for a boost of strength and speed to take an additional move action in that round.
+    Three times per day as a swift action, a flame drake may draw on its draconic heritage for a boost of strength and speed to take an additional move action in that round.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: